mateoclarke/mateoclarke-dot-com/blog/_posts/2015-05-22-notes-from-the-hunt.md

 	- *What have you, as a company, learned over the past year?*
 	- *On that note, what are some goals fro the team this year?*

 - At an agency, or at a company with several clients/projects:
-	- *What projects are you most proud off and why?
+	- *What projects are you most proud of and why?
 What technical decisions, risks, breakthroughs were involved on these projects?*

 - Learn about the logistical or technical challenges members of the team are facing.
 	- *What's the biggest challenge you are working on solving right now?
 What problem are you thinking about in traffic on your way home each evening this week?*

 - This one can be risky but if you have a good feeling about your prospects, it can help seal the deal:
 	- *What is your biggest hesitation about bringing me onboard?
 What can I do to ease or address this concern?*

 ## Job boards:

 ### Austin